Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 ENABLE_TOOL_SEARCH=false claude

-3. IDE Integration — Using Claude in Your Editor
+3. IDE Integration — Working Inside Your Editor

-Claude Code isn’t just a terminal tool — it runs natively inside VS Code and JetBrains IDEs.
-Work with Claude without leaving your editor.
+Claude Code runs not only in the terminal but natively inside VS Code and JetBrains IDEs.
+You can talk to Claude without leaving your editor.

 3.1 VS Code

-3. The Spark icon (✱) appears in the editor toolbar
+3. Success when the Spark icon (✱) appears top-right in the editor

-• Code selection → Ask questions: Select code and Claude automatically sees it.
-Press Option+K (Mac) / Alt+K (Windows/Linux) to insert an @file.ts#5-10 reference.
+• Select code → ask: select code and Claude recognizes it automatically.
+Option+K (Mac) / Alt+K inserts a @file.ts#5-10 reference.

-@browser go to localhost:3000 and check the console for errors
+• Chrome integration: with the extension installed, @browser go to localhost:3000 and check console errors for browser automation.

 Shortcuts